liusiasi/jianshu/README.md

 ## Available Scripts

-first you should you need to install the appropriate package
+first you need to install the appropriate package
 ### `yarn`

 In the project directory, you can run: